 - Encourage staff members to participate in Pay it Forward May and promote it internally.

-- Chose a few specific items/services in your store/business to promote to your customers as ideas for them to purchase to “Pay it Forward” to someone and be part of the campaign.
+- Choose a few specific items/services in your store/business to promote to your customers as ideas for them to purchase to “Pay it Forward” to someone and be part of the campaign.

 - Offer a service at no charge, chose something to give away, help another organization through act of kindness.
 Examples could include: free oil change, give 1 hour of service to a charity (i.e. clean charity’s floor), build something and donate it.
 Be creative.